dungerdunger/dungerdunger.github.io/_pages/03_about.md

 I attended Oberlin College for undergraduate studies, and I received my M.S.J. from Northwestern University's Medill School of Journalism.

-I currently live with my wife [Rachel Kelly Unger](https://www.press.uchicago.edu/books/editorbio/rkelly.html){:target="_blank"} in Oak Park, IL.
+I currently live with my wife and children in Oak Park, IL.`

 You can learn even more about me [on my resume]({{ site.url }}/resume).